Erin Wallace: Career

-She finished fourth in the 800 metres race at the 2025 British Indoor Athletics Championships in Birmingham, on 23 February 2025.
+Wallace finished fourth in the 800 metres race at the 2025 British Indoor Athletics Championships in Birmingham, on 23 February 2025.
 She was selected for the British team for the 2025 European Athletics Indoor Championships in Apeldoorn.
 She placed ninth in the 800 metres at the 2025 Shanghai Diamond League event in China on 3 May 2025.
 The following month she lowered her 1500 metres personal best to 4:02.74 whilst racing in France.
 On 3 August, she placed fourth in the 1500 metres at the 2025 UK Athletics Championships in Birmingham.
 In September 2025, she competed over 1500 metres at the 2025 World Championships in Tokyo, Japan, without advancing to the semi-finals.

+On 3 February 2026, Wallace lowered her indoor personal best for the 1500 metres to 4:07.73 at the Golden Gala in Ostrava.
+Later that month, she placed sixth in the final of the 1500 metres at the 2026 British Indoor Athletics Championships in Birmingham.
+On 1 March in Glasgow, Wallace went inside the British Athletics qualifying time for the World Indoors with 4:04.20 for the 1500m.
+In May, she competed in Poland, and ran 4:04.01 for second place in the 1500m behind home runner Klaudia Kazimierska at the Irena Szewińska Memorial and on 7 June, she had a top-three finish in 4:02.87 in the 1500 m at the 2026 Bauhausgalan in Stockholm.
+In June, she placed fourth in the final of the 1500 metres at the 2026 UK Championships.

+Wallace was named in the Scottish team for the 2026 Commonwealth Games in Glasgow, reaching the semi-finals of the 800 metres.
+She also competed in the women's mile at the Games.
+In August, she competed at the 2026 European Athletics Championships in Birmingham, England, in the women's 800 metres.